surabhilata/ECLIPSE/README.md

 ## Key Concepts

-**Functional brightness / darkness:** A metric from the ESM Metagenomic Atlas quantifying the fraction of proteins in a community that have functional annotations.
+**Functional brightness / darkness:** A metric from the Protein Universe Atlas quantifying the fraction of proteins in a community that have functional annotations.
 A brightness of 0% means no protein in the community has a known function — a "dark" community.
 Components with median brightness ≤ 5% are considered dark in this pipeline.

 **Community vs. component:** In the Atlas, proteins are grouped into *communities* based on structural similarity.
 Communities that are connected in the global similarity network form larger *components* (subgraphs).
 Darkness is assessed at both levels.